lucas625/Projeto-NURBS/README.md

 6. Creating an Input.

     Go to **entrada.json** and add the input in the format of **example.json**, for example if you want n=6 and m=4, then on your control_points you must use 7 lists each with 5 points, on your weights you must do the same, just instead of points it should be a number.
+    Pay attention that every knot must be between 0 and 1

 7. Testing.
     ```